 Least Occupied Routing

-Least occupied routing connects the inbound call to the agent that has had the least amount of activity or calls that day.
+Least occupied routing, sometimes called most idle routing, connects the inbound call to the agent that has taken the fewest number of calls or has the lowest talk time that day.

 This is especially helpful for customer service and support departments, as it prevents individual representatives from getting overburdened with calls.